 - 1/8 teaspoon salt

 - 1/2 teaspoon vanilla extract

 - 1/2 cup semisweet chocolate chips

 - Preheat the oven to 350F.
 Line one cookie sheet with parchment paper.

-- In a large bowl, whisk together the flour, sugar, baking powder, cinnamon, nutmeg, ginger, clove, and salt.
+- In a medium bowl, whisk together the flour, baking powder, cinnamon, nutmeg, ginger, clove, and salt.